 Playground bust-ups – heart breaking as they tell you they didn’t have anyone to play with because their best friend went off with someone else.

-I won’t even go in to Parents Evening, School Report, Sports Day (I thought I was going to need counselling after this event), Accident Reports, Class Parties.
+Then you have Parents Evening, School Report, Sports Day (I thought I was going to need counselling after this event), Accident Reports, Class Parties.
 But by now you get the picture.

 If you haven’t already got one then buy a good diary.
 Write everything down!
 I would recommend one of these Mum’s Office – School Year Diary it’s my saviour (and I’m not paid to promote it).